Worship In Person Again

 We long for the fellowship and nurture of worshiping together in the sanctuary, but many of us are vulnerable to the serious health risks of Covid-19.
-In a prayerful effort to balance these factors, the Elders voted at a recent Session meeting to carefully resume in-person worship in the sanctuary beginning Sunday September 13th at 10:30am.
-We all want things to return to normal again but returning to worship will look different in many ways and requires special care from all of us.
+We all want things to return to normal again but in-person worship needs to be different in many ways for now, and requires special care from all of us.

 To protect the health of each other and the community, the Session has adopted the following guidelines for gatherings.